 Boston Public Schools (BPS) has for over 140 years responded to adults in need of education and has recognized that critical to the success of every child’s education is parent and family involvement.
 In order to improve learning for all children, educational opportunities are made available for parents and other adults in the community.

-We provide basic skills that prepare parents to enter the workforce, higher education and job training.
-Our adult students represent the Boston community: native-born Americans and immigrants who need educational credentials, English language skills and/or math proficiency to compete in the workforce.
+They provide basic skills that prepare parents to enter the workforce, higher education and job training.
+Their adult students represent the Boston community: native-born Americans and immigrants who need educational credentials, English language skills and/or math proficiency to compete in the workforce.

 The Adult Learning Center also serves as a test location for the HiSET exam (the new GED/high school equivalency exam).
 Visit the official HiSET website to register and for more information.

 Call to sign up and find out program specific information; see brief program descriptions below.

 The Family Literacy Program at the Adult Learning Center is a day-time program offering adult basic education, all levels of English for adult language learners, HiSET preparation, and computer literacy classes.
 Their program is free and parents of Boston Public Schools children are prioritized for enrollment.